thebadcoder96/DataEngineering/1_week/1_Docker_SQL/readme.md

 PS:- To add the lookup table for SQL refresher, the zones file is in ```.csv``` format so the data-loading files have been edited to handle both parquet and csv files.
 After this I wanted to load the data using our container rather than what was done in the course.

-What I decided to do is to add the container that loads data to the ```docker-compose.yaml``` file, which looks like this:
+What I decided to do is to add the taxi_ingest container to the ```docker-compose.yaml``` file, which looks like this:
 ```
 services:
   pgdatabase: